ivanseibel/fastfeet/mobile/README.md

 $ yarn android
 ```

+**ABOUT Reactotron**

+If you want to debug this app using Reactotron, will be necessary to update file `src/config/ReactotronConfir.js` to set the real ip address of your computer where Reactotron is running.

 **ABOUT iOS**

 This app is probably 100% iOS compatible, but it cannot be tested.
 I recommend run the app using Android emulator or physical devices.